 Cancellations and postponements.

-The consequences are diverse, with promoters and groups being the main affected.
-Insurance does not usually cover these eventualities as unusual, and with the cancellation of the shows the promoter would be the main affected, since they have to return the amount of the tickets and, as agreed, make the artist’s cache effective, although everything depends of the clauses that you collect in your contract.
+The consequences are diverse, with promoters and groups being mainly affected.
+Insurance does not usually cover these eventualities as unusual, and with the cancellation of the shows the promoter would be the main affected, since they have to return the amount of the tickets and, as agreed, make the artist’s fee effective, although everything depends of the clauses that you collect in your contract.
 This is how Sympathy for the Lawyer exposes it in a post that must be reviewed:

 “Many of the insurance contracts signed until 2019 do not have the pandemic expressly excluded, and therefore, the possible coverage of a cancellation by order of the authorities in the face of the coronavirus will depend on the rest of the exclusions of the policy.”
 Sympathy for the Lawyer